 We have seen deal volumes and values remain high during the first half of 2018, reflecting the extraordinary amount of dry powder still available.
 This echoes activity levels in the wider market: Mergermarket has reported that private equity activity in Europe in 2018 has eclipsed 2017’s H1 post-crisis buyout record of US$ 72.8bn (717 buyouts), registering US$ 80.7bn (635 buyouts) across the first six months of 2018.
 In the wider VC and growth capital market, research reports indicate that investments have slowed slightly in 2018 after a stellar 2017 which saw US$8bn+ invested within the UK with multiple mega-rounds.
 Nevertheless, 2018 still managed to achieve a healthy start, with one US$100m round pushing the UK’s tally to over US$1bn of VC and growth capital investment.

-In the VC and growth capital space, Osborne Clarke advised on more than 30 deals in H1 of 2018 and more than half of those were in the digital business sector.
+In the VC and growth capital space, Osborne Clarke advised on more than 30 deals in H1 of 2018 and more than half of those were in the tech, media and comms sector.
 Notable VC and growth capital deals include:

 - The Players Tribune on its investment by FC Barcelona’s Gerard Pique and other athletes of an undisclosed amount;